albertmeronyo/nesymas23/docs/dates.md

 # Dates

-Workshop papers submissions - 6 February, 2023 - 23:59 AOE
+All deadlines are 23:59 AoE.

-Notification                - 6 March, 2023
+- Paper submission deadline:                 30 January 2023

-Camera Ready Submission     - 20 March, 2023
+- Paper acceptance notification:             13 March 2023

-Final program published     - 31 March, 2023
+- Call for participation and program published:     3 April 2023

-Workshop Day                - 1 or 2 May, 2023
+- Workshop:                            29 or 30 May, 2023